Azure-Samples/cognitive-services-containers-samples/Kubernetes/face/readme.md

 ## Getting started

-1. Build and upload the front end image : `Face-Webapp` to container registry.
+1. Build and upload the front end image : `Face-Webapp` to the container registry.
 2. Set the frontend image value in `face.yml`.
 3. In `face.yml` under `imagePullSecrets`, replace `frontendregcred` with credentials created for your container registry.
 [More information on pulling from a private registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)